-Ever since ancient humans and wolves first set aside their differences and decided to start cohabitating, humans have looked at their lovely, wild, stinky canine companions and wondered: “How often should I be bathing this thing, exactly?”
+Ever since ancient humans and wolves first set aside their differences and decided to start cohabitating, humans have looked at their lovely, wild, stinky canine companions and wondered: “How often should I wash my dog?”

 Tips for at-home grooming in between appointments

 Sometimes, financial constraints or a particularly messy day at the park mean that an at-home grooming is in order.
 If you’re overseeing your dog’s bath time, Rona’s two biggest tips are: (1) always condition your dog after bathing and (2) get a big slick brush with long, tightly packed metal pins that can easily penetrate into a dog’s undercoat, and help remove matted hair.

 As for the order of operations, Rona recommends brushing your dog down with the slicker brush first, then giving them a bath, then conditioning them, and then letting them fully dry before brushing them again.
 “Don’t brush a wet coat,” she warns.
 “Slicker brushes have pins, so you can accidentally scratch the skin if it’s wet.
 There’s no buffer between the brush and the skin.”

 Rona also notes that you can do the majority of bathing at home.
 You can still occasionally go and get some a la carte touch ups done on your dog that you might not feel as comfortable doing yourself, like an ear cleaning or a nail trim.